deusbajaj/BCB420.2019.EGGNOG/README.md

 &nbsp;

-# 4 Annotating gene sets with STRING Data
+# 4 Annotating gene sets with EggNOG Data

 Given our mapping tool, we can now annotate gene sets with EggNOG data.